rl-institut/smooth/doc/source/smooth.components.rst

 smooth.components package
 =========================

+This section first explains how to create a new component and what are their generic properties.
 Listed below are components that can already be used in an energy system model (see `examples directory <https://github.com/rl-institut/smooth/tree/dev/smooth/examples>`_ for the usage of components in an energy system).
-It is also possible to build your own component if your energy system requires one that is not already in the framework.

 Building a component
 --------------------